carml/carml/README.md

 Validating your RML mapping
 ---------------------------
 We're not set up for full mapping validation yet.
-But, to help you get those first nasty mapping errors out, we've created a [SHACL](https://www.w3.org/TR/shacl/) shapes graph <!---TODO point to shapes file---> ([here](https://github.com/carml/carml/tree/master/rml.sh.ttl))that validates RML mappings.
+But, to help you get those first nasty mapping errors out, we've created a [SHACL](https://www.w3.org/TR/shacl/) shapes graph ([here](https://github.com/carml/carml/tree/master/rml.sh.ttl)) that validates RML mappings.
 You can use the [SHACL playground](http://shacl.org/playground/) to easily test your mapping.

 Input stream extension
 ---------------------